George Tamihana Nuku

 George Nuku is one of New Zealand’s leading contemporary artists.
 As a sculptor, he works with stone, bone, wood, shells, Styrofoam, and plexiglass.
 In his works, he continually questions the relationships between humans, nature, and culture, using millennia-old traditional elements of Māori culture to contrast them with contemporary themes such as decolonisation, repatriation, and reconciliation.
 His works are exhibited internationally, for example at the British Museum in London, the Cambridge Museum of Archaeology & Anthropology in the UK, and the Musée du Quai Branly in Paris.
 His most recent major solo exhibition was “Oceans.
 Collections.
 Reflections” in 2022 at the Weltmuseum Wien.

-George Nuku © Staatliche Museen zu Berlin 2024.
-Ethnologisches Museum und Museum für Asiatische Kunst / Pierre Adenis
+Photo: Staatliche Museen zu Berlin, Ethnologisches Museum und Museum für Asiatische Kunst / Pierre Adenis

-During a first research fellowship in March 2024, George Nuku explored the Oceania collections of the Ethnologisches Museum in Berlin as a starting point for a curatorial collaboration with the Museum’s Department of Oceania and the Department of Contemporary Art.
-In the framework of his second fellowship, he produced a three-part artistic installation, which will be presented as an intervention in the Oceania exhibition at the Ethnologisches Museum in May 2025.
+In the framework of his second fellowship, George Nuku produced a three-part artistic installation, which will be presented as an intervention in the Oceania exhibition at the Ethnologisches Museum in May 2025.
 Committed to cultural education, the artist also uses his second fellowship to organise an upcycling art workshop with Berlin residents to create sea animals made from recycled material, to create a living underwater world.
 George Nuku on this:

 This fellowship is supported by Künstlerhaus Bethanien, which provides a studio for artistic and scientific research.